 The agent registers itself in the registrar.
-The registrar manages the agent enrollment process which includes getting an UUID for the agent, collecting the EK{pub} , EK certificate and AK{pub} from an agent and verifying that the AK belongs to the EK (using MakeCredential and ActivateCredential).
+The registrar manages the agent enrollment process which includes getting an UUID for the agent, collecting the $EK{pub}$ , EK certificate and $AK{pub}$ from an agent and verifying that the AK belongs to the EK (using MakeCredential and ActivateCredential).

 Once an agent has been registered in the registrar, it is ready to be enrolled for attestation.
-The tenant can use the EK certificate to verify to verify the trustworthiness of the TPM.
-Both the tenant and verifier
+The tenant can use the EK certificate to verify the trustworthiness of the TPM.

-Note: If EK or AK are mentioned outside of internal TPM signing operations, it usually references the EK{pub} or AK{pub} because it should not be possible extract the private keys out of the TPM.
+Note: If EK or AK are mentioned outside of internal TPM signing operations, it usually references the $EK{pub}$ or $AK{pub}$ because it should not be possible extract the private keys out of the TPM.